m5ghanba/skema/README.md

 pip install --force-reinstall dist/skema-0.1.0-py3-none-any.whl

-# For GPU users, install cuda-supported torch.
+# For GPU users, install cuda-supported PyTorch.
 Skip this if you don't have a GPU.
-# Install PyTorch with CUDA support first, choosing the version that matches your CUDA Toolkit (e.g., CUDA 12.1).
+# Install PyTorch with CUDA support, choosing the version that matches your CUDA Toolkit (e.g., CUDA 12.1).
 Check your CUDA version with `nvcc --version`.
 # For CUDA 12.1
 pip install torch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 --index-url https://download.pytorch.org/whl/cu121
 # For CUDA 11.8 (alternative)